TranLuongBang/Chatbot-with-ChatGPT-API-Whisper-API/README.md

 ### Features

-- Natural Language Processing (NLP) powered by ChatGPT API and GPT-2.5-turbo for generating responses to user input
+- Natural Language Processing (NLP) powered by ChatGPT API for generating responses to user input
 - Speech-to-Text transcription using Whisper API for allowing users to speak to the chatbot via a microphone
 - User-friendly web interface created with Gradio, a Python library for building customizable UI components
 - Flexible customization options for Gradio UI components, including text inputs, voice inputs, and dropdown menus